 1. Search Box

-- For easy and immediate access, display the search box on every web page, not only the home page.
+For easy and immediate access, display the search box on every web page, not only the home page.

 2. Autocomplete and Autosuggest

-3. Facets and Filters
+3) Facets and Filters

-Instead of using static facets which retain the same filters for different and even unrelated product categories, making them dynamic and specific shortens the purchase time of shoppers.
+- Instead of using static facets, which retain the same filters for different and even unrelated product categories, making them dynamic and specific shortens the purchase time of shoppers.

-Another quick way to increase relevancy is removing filters for zero matches.
+- Another quick way to increase relevancy is removing filters for zero matches.
 This also ensures brand trust.

 4. Search Results Pages

-Provide a quick view of the product (display product images on an overlay or expand the frame to enlarge the picture) for shoppers to inspect closely instead of directing them to the product page.
+- Provide a quick view of the product (display product images on an overlay or expand the frame to enlarge the picture) for shoppers to inspect closely instead of directing them to the product page.

-There are multiple problems to address when you solve for shopper intent.
-In order to turn shoppers into buyers, you have to know what they are searching for, why they are searching for it, and how they are searching for it.
+There are multiple problems to address when you solve shopper intent.
+First, to turn shoppers into buyers, you have to know what they are searching for, why they are searching for it, and how they are searching for it.